rmcd1024/derivmkts/README.md

 [![Build
 Status](https://travis-ci.org/rmcd1024/derivmkts.svg?branch=master)](https://travis-ci.org/rmcd1024/derivmkts)[![](http://www.r-pkg.org/badges/version/derivmkts)](http://www.r-pkg.org/pkg/derivmkts)

-# Derivmkts: An option pricing package for R

-## Introduction

 This is a collection of option pricing functions for a course in financial derivatives.
 The names of the functions mostly match those in my book *Derivatives Markets*, which explains the package name.
 This is